For the Love of The Land

 I could have wrote poems about her.
 I should have wrote poems about her.

-When I spend time in silence with Nature I feel the same depth of fierce love and want to bring it home with me, so I take photographs and write.
+When I spend time in silence with Nature I feel the same depth of fierce love and want to bring it home with me, so I take photographs, shoot films and write.